urbit/urbit.org-reloaded/content/posts/urbit-grants-and-mid-2019-gifts.md

 - Ben `~mirfet-hocbyt` [@bencalder](https://github.com/bencalder)
 - Max `~ladres-forfex` [@max19](https://github.com/max19)

-**~mirfet-hocbyt** discovered the bug in our @p rendering algorithm, nicknamed “the @pocalypse” around the office, and led to a few nights of lost sleep.
+**Ben** discovered the bug in our @p rendering algorithm, nicknamed “the @pocalypse” around the office, and led to a few nights of lost sleep.
 It was a fantastic find, which was then resolved by **Max** with one of the greatest GitHub comments of all time: “[curious if this works](https://github.com/urbit/arvo/issues/1105#issuecomment-472585937).”

 **Bronze: 1 star**